 What’s next

-• Jones has issued a statement of regret, but further actions or apologies may be necessary to quell backlash.
+• Jones issued a statement of regret; further actions or statements from him could influence public perception.